 Hotel accommodation

-In Tunisia, all accommodation facilities are registered with the government.
-Certification, which assigns a service category of 1* to 5*, guesthouse, apartments, etc., is not mandatory and is carried out at the initiative of the management of the accommodation facility.
-However, despite this, the vast majority of accommodation objects in all popular resorts across the country hold the certificates issued by the Tunisian National Tourist Office (ONTT).
+In Tunisia, all accommodation facilities undergo state registration.
+Certification, based on which accommodation facilities are assigned a service category of 1*-5*, guesthouse, apartments, etc., is not mandatory and is carried out at the initiative of the accommodation facility owners.
+However, despite this, the absolute majority of accommodation facilities on all popular resorts in the country have the specified certificates issued by the Tunisian National Tourism Office (ONTT).
+The DMC’s assortment includes a wide range of Tunisian hotels belonging to different service and price categories.
+The hotels within one service category can belong to different price segments, and, consequently, their service options and the quality of service will differ proportionately to the price of accommodation.

 Hotel accommodation